Free 50/50 Partnership Agreement Template

 When created correctly, it clearly outlines what each partner is responsible for, and that they share the expenses and profits of the business.

-Although the name includes 50/50, it’s not necessary to make every aspect of the partnership exactly equal.
+Although the name includes 50/50, and both partners have equal equity, it’s not necessary to make every aspect of the partnership exactly equal.

 How your responsibilities are shared can be decided by you and the other party involved.